Rosemary King

-Rosemary King (also Sinclair) is a fictional character from the British ITV soap opera Emmerdale, played by Linda Thorson.
-She first appeared on 23 March 2006 and became one of the show's central antagonists until her departure on 13 September 2007; the character was later killed offscreen on Christmas Day 2007.
+Rosemary King (also Sinclair) is a fictional character from the British television soap opera Emmerdale, played by Linda Thorson.
+She made her first appearance during the episode broadcast on 23 March 2006.
+She departed on 13 September 2007; the character was later killed off-screen on Christmas Day 2007.

 Casting

-Thorson debuted on the serial in March 2006 as Rosemary.
-The following month, it was confirmed that she had secured a regular role and would continue appearing on screen from that summer.
-Thorson said "I’m delighted to be returning as Rosemary on a more regular basis.
-She’s a great character to play and I’m looking forward to seeing what the writers have got in store for her".
-Series Producer Kathleen Beedles stated: "Rosemary proved to be a hugely popular character with our viewers and we are delighted to welcome Linda back to the cast".
+The character was introduced for the March 2006 wedding of Sadie King (Patsy Kensit) and Alasdair Sinclair (Ray Coulthard).
+The following month, Kris Green of Digital Spy confirmed Thorsen had joined the main cast and Rosemary would return in August, along with her son and daughter-in-law, to continue her feud with Sadie.
+Of her return, Thorson stated "I'm delighted to be returning as Rosemary on a more regular basis.
+She's a great character to play and I'm looking forward to seeing what the writers have got in store for her."
+Series producer Kathleen Beedles said Rosemary had been "a hugely popular character" with the audience during her brief appearance.
+Kate Woodward of Inside Soap believed Rosemary would take over from Sadie as "Emmerdales superbitch" and said her family would not make a great impression on the villagers.
+Beedles told Woodward: "Rosemary thinks she's a cut above everyone.
+She's set to rock the village."

 In August 2007, it was announced that Thorson would be leaving Emmerdale in the autumn and her final storyline would come to "a dramatic end", climaxing in Rosemary's exit.

 Storylines

 Rosemary arrives in Emmerdale for her younger son, Alasdair's wedding to Sadie King (Patsy Kensit) and immediately disapproves of Sadie.
 On the morning of the wedding, Rosemary tries to bribe Sadie not to marry her son; however, Sadie refuses – threatening to get Alasdair to have put her in a retirement home if she does not back off.
-The wedding goes ahead but within minutes Sadie leaves the church her ex-lover, Matthew (Matt Healy).
-Rosemary wants the marriage annulled to avoid paying Sadie a settlement but Sadie tricks her into thinking the marriage has been consummated so an agreement is drawn up that Rosemary will give Sadie the family's most valuable business in order to get the annulment.
-The papers are signed over dinner at Oakwell Hall and once Sadie's signature is finalised; Rosemary smugly reveals that the business is worthless and the meat she had served for is Sadie's horse, Cossack, much to her disgust.

-However, this is revealed to be a lie after Sadie leaves.
+The wedding goes ahead but within minutes Sadie leaves the church with her ex-lover, Matthew (Matt Healy).
+Rosemary wants the marriage annulled to avoid paying Sadie a settlement but Sadie tricks her into thinking the marriage has been consummated, so an agreement is drawn up so that Rosemary will give Sadie the family's most valuable business in order to get the annulment.
+The papers are signed over dinner at Oakwell Hall and once Sadie's signature is finalised; Rosemary smugly reveals that the business is worthless and the meat she had served is from Sadie's horse, Cossack, much to her disgust.
+However, it is revealed to be a lie after Sadie leaves.